 SLP Pre-Master’s Track Sequence of Online Course Work

-The following is a breakdown of when the six SLP Pre-Master’s Track courses are offered.
-You may start the program in either spring or fall term.
+The following is a breakdown of when the seven SLP Pre-Master’s Track courses are offered.
+This is not the course sequence; you may start the program in either spring or fall term.

 Spring